MEET THE TEACHERS!

 BM Bass Performance University of Louisville

 Charlie Blanton studied with Sidney King at UofL and has continued performing and teaching privately part time.
 His students have been members of the Louisville Youth Orchestra and Floyd County Youth Symphony.
 In addition to teaching he has performed with the Huntsville Symphony and the Paducah Symphony.
 In addition to classical, he plays bluegrass music with The Porch Possums.
-Charlie's schedule varies due to his full time railroad job.
 Lessons are usually scheduled week to week.